spatialos/gdk-for-unity/docs/content/ecs/authority.md

+<%(TOC)%>
 # Authority
  _This document relates to the [ECS workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities.md)._

 **Authority** is how SpatialOS represents which worker instances can write to each specific [SpatialOS component]({{urlRoot}}/content/glossary#spatialos-component).

-> If you don't know about authority, you should read [Understanding access (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/design/understanding-access) in the SpatialOS documentation.
+> If you don't know about authority, you should read [Understanding access](https://docs.improbable.io/reference/latest/shared/design/understanding-access) in the SpatialOS documentation.
 >
 > Crucially: at runtime, your worker instance may or may not have authority over a given SpatialOS component.